CfA-Library/Cite_Astro_Software/Guidelines.md

 and thereby let authors know what is needed in a paper or software package.

+Software can be a single script or package up to full application or system.
+For smaller items a paper may not be merited but you may still want a DOI to refer to your software.

 *There are details in here which are not meant for the associated paper, but for the actual code and what it takes to get results.*

-##  Algorithm
+##  Algorithm or system

-The algorithm needs to be clearly described in the paper, and ideally in the code as well.
+The algorithm or system needs to be clearly described in the paper, and ideally in the code as well.
 A good compromise is that the paper *source code* is part of the code repo.

+The uniqueness of the algorithm should be described.
+If it has competing algorithms a comparison should be provided.

+If there is a paper it should refer to the specific verion of the software.
+*How do we deal with th eliving software problem - living papers?*

 ## Basic User Manual examples and where to get full docs
  Though a paper should not be the user manual it should contain some indication of how the code is used and where to get the full documentation.

+Ideally if there are plots and examples in the paper the recipe to reproduce those plots should be in the paper - this could be an appendix if it is more than a line or two or a link to a script if it is quite complex.

+Ther should at least be some demonstration of why the sytem.package is really great.

 ## Obtaining the software